rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

     do_the_other(); // oops, this line always runs
 ```

-An interesting observation is that this type of syntax already exists in the form of an `else if`
-clause.
-An `else if` clause can be expanded into an equivalent nested `else ... { if ... }`.

 # Detailed design
 [design]: #detailed-design

-This proposal can be seen as the natural progression from an `else if` clause to the other
+This proposal can be seen as the generalized version of `else if` that extends to include other
 expressions.

 Braces can only be omitted around the body of an `else` if the body is a single expression which